-The Council initiated the development of the Fishery Management Plan (FMP) for northern anchovy in January of 1977.
+The Pacific Fishery Management Council (hereafter Council) initiated the development of the Fishery Management Plan (FMP) for northern anchovy in January of 1977.
 A final draft of the plan was approved and submitted to the U.S. Secretary of Commerce (Secretary) in June of 1978.
 Regulations implementing the FMP for northern anchovy were published in the Federal Register on September 13, 1978.